 - A security organization responsible for physical security functions 24x7x365.

 - Access to areas where systems or system components are installed or stored within data centers is restricted through security measures and policies consistent with industry standards.

 - N+1 uninterruptible power supply and HVAC systems, backup power generator architecture and advanced fire suppression.

 Technical and Organizational Enterprise Security Measures for Third-Party Service Providers Who Process Service Data

 Any third-party service providers that are utilized by the Zendesk Group will only be given access to Your Account and Service Data as is reasonably necessary to provide the Enterprise Services.
-Zendesk maintains a vendor security review program which assesses and manages any potential risks involved in using these third-party service providers who have access to Service Data and such third-party service providers will be subject to, among the other requirements in the Master Subscription Agreement, their implementing and maintaining compliance with the following appropriate technical and organizational security measures:
+Zendesk maintains a vendor security review program which assesses and manages any potential risks involved in using these third-party service providers who have access to Service Data and such third-party service providers will be subject to, among the other requirements in the Main Services Agreement, their implementing and maintaining compliance with the following appropriate technical and organizational security measures: